Traditional ¨kra¨ - made from kiga

 - If you are sick, you must cook and eat separate from the rest of the family and some also say that no one can even watch you eat.

 - Sister-in-laws and brother-in-laws that are related by marriage never talk to each other (this is another one thats becoming out dated).
 Now normally, the adult children of one solo matriarch all live in the same house with their partners and their children.
-I´ve been in certian houses where none of the sister and brother-in-laws have ever talked to one another and don´t even know each other´s names even though they live, cook, sleep and eat together under one roof that have no walls and thus no private rooms.
+I´ve been in certian houses where none of the sister and brother-in-laws have ever talked to one another and don´t even know each other´s names even though they live, cook, sleep and eat together under one roof that have no walls and thus no private rooms.- Women of the older generation file their front teeth to be serrated like the edge of a bread knife.
+I have gotten a million different reasons why, but I think it may be an aesthetics thing.
+For some reason these women are the most sought after (well, I guess in the past because very few of the modern generation do it).

 I think I may have a million more, which are slipping my mind, other than the usual ¨hexes¨or ¨curses¨ that they put of one another when someone falls ill.
 Apparently, according to one woman, someone has put a curse on me before.
 Who really knows.